 Oral: ER tablets: Administer without regard to meals.
-Extended release tablets must be swallowed whole with liquid; do not crush, divide, or chew; take at approximately the same time each day.
+Must be swallowed whole with liquid; do not crush, divide, or chew; take at approximately the same time each day.

 Topical gel: For topical use only.
 Apply to clean, dry, intact skin on abdomen, thighs, or upper arms/shoulders.
 Rotate application sites; do not apply to the same site on consecutive days.
 Wash hands after use.
 Cover treated area with clothing after gel has dried to prevent transfer of medication to others.
 Do not bathe, shower, or swim until 1 hour after gel applied.
 Do not apply to recently shaved skin.

 Pump: Prior to initial use, prime pump several times (≥ 4 times) until gel begins to come out; after gel is observed, fully depress the pump one more time and discard gel dispensed from pump during priming.
 One full depression of the pump provides one dose; discard after 30 doses.

-Transdermal: Apply to clean, dry skin on abdomen, hip, or buttock; do not apply to areas treated with oils, lotions, or powders.
+Transdermal: Apply to clean, dry, smooth (fold-free) skin on abdomen, hip, or buttock; do not apply to areas treated with oils, lotions, or powders.
 Do not apply to areas with cuts, scrapes, or other irritation (ie, rashes).
 Do not cut the patch.
-Apply each system at a new site for each new system (avoid reapplication to same site within 7 days).
+Apply each system at a new site (avoid reapplication to same site within 7 days).
 Contact with water while bathing, swimming, showering, or exercising will not change the effect; however, rubbing of the patch area should be avoided during these activities.
 Patch should be worn under clothing; do not expose to sunlight.

 Food causes a slight delay in the absorption of the oral solution and bioavailability is increased by ~25%.
 Absorption of the extended release tablet is not affected by food.
 May be taken without regard to meals.